Lääne County: History

 In the first centuries AD political and administrative subdivisions began to emerge in Estonia.
 Two larger subdivisions appeared: the parish (kihelkond) and the county (maakond).
 A parish consisted of several villages.
 Nearly all parishes had at least one fortress.
 The defense of the local area was directed by the highest official, the parish elder.
 A county was composed of several parishes, also headed by an elder.
 By the 13th century the following major districts had developed in Estonia: Saaremaa (Osilia), Läänemaa (Rotalia or Maritima), Harjumaa (Harria), Rävala (Revalia), Virumaa (Vironia), Järvamaa (Jervia), Sakala (Saccala), and Ugandi (Ugaunia).

-Läänemaa (Rotalia, Maritima, Low German: Wiek) was an independent country on the east coast of the Baltic sea, bordered by Revala, Harjumaa, Alempois, and Sakala.
+Läänemaa (Rotalia, Maritima, Low German: Wiek) was an independent country on the east coast of the Baltic Sea, bordered by Revala, Harjumaa, Alempois, and Sakala.
 Läänemaa had an area of approximately 1900 hides.
 Early in 1220 troops from Sweden, initially led by King John I, had invaded Läänemaa.
 The Swedish army took the Lihula stronghold and set up a small garrison.
-Swedish Jarl Karl Döve and Bishop Karl Magnusson of Linköping, both from the powerful House of Bjelbo, also remained in the castle.
-On August 8, 1220 the united Œselian and Rotalian armies encircled the castle at dawn.
+Swedish Jarl Karl Döve and Bishop Karl Magnusson of Linköping, both from the powerful House of Bjälbo, also remained in the castle.
+On August 8, 1220, the united Œselian and Rotalian armies encircled the castle at dawn.
 It was set ablaze in the course of the fierce battle that ensued.
 The Swedish troops tried to make their way out, but were killed on site apart from a few who succeeded in escaping to Tallinn, held by Denmark.
 The Jarl, the Bishop, and almost 500 other Swedes were killed, leaving no Swedish presence in Estonia at all.
 The short-lived Swedish attempt to gain foothold in Estonia was motivated by the quickly advancing Danish and Low German crusaders who had been able to conquer most of the area in the early 13th century.
 Defeat in the Battle of Lihula discouraged the Swedish expansion to Estonia for more than 300 years, and the country was left for the Teutonic Knights, Low German Bishops and Denmark to divide.
 In the meantime, Sweden focused on Finland and the Swedish-Novgorodian Wars.
-After the Livonian Crusade Läänemaa became the main territory of The Bishopric of Ösel-Wiek, an independent Bishopric.
+After the Livonian Crusade Läänemaa became the main territory of the Bishopric of Ösel-Wiek, an independent Bishopric.
 Parts of the Bishop's castle are still preserved in Haapsalu.